Ryan Grice-Mullen: Pre-draft

-On January 8, 2008, he announced that he would skip his senior year of college to enter the 2008 NFL draft, although unfortunately for him he was not actually drafted.
+On January 8, 2008, he announced that he would skip his senior year of college to enter the 2008 NFL draft, though he would go undrafted.

 Houston Texans

 Grice-Mullen was signed as an undrafted free agent by the Houston Texans shortly after the 2008 NFL draft.
 However, he was released on June 13.

 Chicago Bears

 On July 24, 2008, Grice-Mullen was signed by the Chicago Bears.
 He was waived a month later on August 24.

 BC Lions

 Grice-Mullen was signed to the practice squad of the BC Lions on September 9, 2008, and was later placed on the active roster.
 During the 2008 season, Grice-Mullen caught 9 passes for 175 yards and 1 touchdown.
 Grice-Mullen caught a 67-yard touchdown pass in the Lions' season finale.

 Grice-Mullen finished the 2009 season with 20 catches for 210 yards and one touchdown.
 In late November, Grice-Mullen set the CFL record for longest playoff punt return when he returned a punt for 106 yards in the second half for a touchdown.
 He was later named special teams player of the week.